 Vandalism: Students will at no time damage or condone damage committed by others.
 Students are directly and financially responsible for any damages or losses which are caused by their actions, carelessness, or negligence.
 Work Orders: To request repairs to items in your room, talk to your RA or the front desk.
 Facilities scheduled work hours are 7 a.m. to 3:30 p.m.
 They make all attempts to not enter any student room before 10 a.m. unless there is an emergency.
-We do not require your presence when maintenance is present, but you are welcome to be there.
-If you or your roommate are not present at the time of the repair, the maintenance staff will leave a note or call informing you that work has been performed in your room.
+Your presence is not required when maintenance is present, but you are welcome to be there.